garfix/nli-go/doc/manual/knowledge-engineer/index.md

 ## Before you start

-Make sure you have a working resource directory with the basic configuration files (lexicon, grammar, etc) that you can extend.
+Make sure you have a working resource directory with the basic configuration files (grammar, solution, etc) that you can extend.

 ## The content writing process